skyeskyeskye/PENN_CYBERSECURITY_FINAL/Wireshark Network Analysis/network_wireshark_analysis.md

 172.16.4.205, 185.243.115.84, 166.64.111.64

-Source: This was based on the number of packets these IPs received and after assessing each IP, individually, to verify the typer of traffic.
+Source: This was based on the number of packets these IPs received and after assessing each IP, individually, to verify the type of traffic.

 I selected: `Wireshark-->Statistcs-->Endpoint` with the filter of `ip.addr==172.168.4.205 && http.request.method == POST`